bestinslot-xyz/brc20-proposals/001-6-byte-namespace/index.md

 Including the pre-deployer's pkscript (the pkscript of the wallet which predeploy is inscribed) in the hash prevents malicious actors from replaying the pre-deploy inscription, as the hash would need to change if the pre-deployer's pkscript changes.

 Deploy inscription should be a child of the pre-deploy inscription, so only the owner of the pre-deploy inscription can deploy it.
+Predeploy inscriptions will not expire when they are transferred, and they can be used anytime after they are inscribed.

 Deploy inscriptions require a 3-block delay to ensure that the pre-deploy inscription is processed before the deploy inscription, so any deploy inscriptions that are earlier than 3 blocks after the pre-deploy should be rejected by the indexers.
 This delay allows the network to confirm the pre-deploy inscription and increases the costs of preemptively pre-deploying and deploying a ticker in-between pre-deployment and deployment.